talkon2000/u1-project-cd-collection/Readme.md

 * What is the Big O runtime complexity of each of those methods?
 * What is the Big O space complexity of each of those methods?

-## Assignment 6: Sort lists using comparable
+## Assignment 7: Sort lists using comparable
 #### ** This assignment should be done after 'Comparable and using sort()'
 It is finally time to finish this project!
-The last thing you need to do is use your new sorting prowess to sort the CDs in your collection.
+The last thing you need to do is use your new sorting prowess to sort your collections.

 Your boss has declared that a natural ordering for CDs is to order by the year they released.
 If multiple CDs released in the same year, you should sort alphabetically by the Title of the album.

+She also declared that a natural ordering for Books is to order by their ID.

-With the knowledge you have gained over the course of this unit, and your boss's instructions, you can now implement the final methods missing in this project, and sort your collection!
+With the knowledge you have gained over the course of this unit, and your boss's instructions, you can now implement the final methods missing in this project, and sort your collections!

 #
 ***